 Raynaud phenomenon (RP) describes a localised vasculopathy whereby there is an exaggerated vascular response to cold temperature or emotional stresses.

-Raynaud phenomenon is classified as being either 'primary' or idiopathic, or 'secondary' to another underlying condition such as systemic sclerosis (including CREST syndrome) or SLE 1-8.
+Raynaud phenomenon is classified as being either 'primary' or idiopathic, or 'secondary' to another underlying condition (as discussed below) 1-8.
 The diagnosis of Raynaud disease often refers to a primary Raynaud phenomenon.

 Raynaud phenomenon most commonly affects the fingers, but can also affect the toes, knees, nipples, and tips of the ears, nose or tongue 1-3.
 It is characterised by sudden episodes of vasoconstriction followed by reperfusion, usually in response to cold temperatures or emotional stress, causing a classic change of colours in the extremities involved 1-3.